JamesHarrison/otdrs/README.md

 To actually interpet any of this data correctly you are going to need to read SR-4731, which can be found [here](https://telecom-info.telcordia.com/site-cgi/ido/docs.cgi?ID=SEARCH&DOCUMENT=SR-4731&) for around $750.

 This parser makes no attempt to correctly interpret the resulting data from the SOR file format, merely to make it accessible for applications to perform correct interpretation.
 Actually locating events and measuring cable data based on OTDR data requires careful consideration of data offsets (e.g. front panel to user offset, scaling factors, etc).

+## Versions

+* 0.2.0 - restructured to allow use as a library, added fuzzing and fixed a number of bounds-check/error propogation problems
+* 0.1.0 - initial release

 ## License